carla-simulator/carla/Docs/python_api.md

 - <a name="carla.Waypoint.lane_change"></a>**<font color="#f8805a">lane_change</font>** (_[carla.LaneChange](#carla.LaneChange)_)
 Lane change definition of the current Waypoint's location, based on the traffic rules defined in the OpenDRIVE file.
 Basically, it tells you if a lane change can be done and in which direction.
 - <a name="carla.Waypoint.lane_type"></a>**<font color="#f8805a">lane_type</font>** (_[carla.LaneType](#carla.LaneType)_)
-The lane type of the current Waypoint, based on OpenDRIVE types.
+The waypoint's current lane type, based on OpenDRIVE types.
 - <a name="carla.Waypoint.right_lane_marking"></a>**<font color="#f8805a">right_lane_marking</font>** (_[carla.LaneMarking](#carla.LaneMarking)_)
-The right lane marking information based on the direction of the Waypoint.
+The right lane marking information based on the waypoint's direction.
 - <a name="carla.Waypoint.left_lane_marking"></a>**<font color="#f8805a">left_lane_marking</font>** (_[carla.LaneMarking](#carla.LaneMarking)_)
-The left lane marking information based on the direction of the Waypoint.
+The left lane marking information based on the waypoint's direction.

 <h3>Methods</h3>
 - <a name="carla.Waypoint.next"></a>**<font color="#7fb800">next</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**distance**</font>)
-Returns a list of Waypoints at a certain approximate distance from the current Waypoint, taking into account the shape of the road and its possible deviations, without performing any lane change.
+Returns a Waypoints' list at a certain approximate distance from the current Waypoint, taking into account the shape of the road and its possible deviations, without performing any lane change.
 The list may be empty if the road ends before the specified distance, for instance, a lane ending with the only option of incorporating to another road.
     - **Parameters:**
         - `distance` (_float_) – The approximate distance where to get the next Waypoints.
     - **Return:** _list([carla.Waypoint](#carla.Waypoint))_
 - <a name="carla.Waypoint.get_right_lane"></a>**<font color="#7fb800">get_right_lane</font>**(<font color="#00a6ed">**self**</font>)
-Generates a Waypoint at the center of the right lane based on the direction of the current Waypoint, regardless if the lane change is allowed in this location.
+Generates a Waypoint at the right lane's center based on the waypoint's current direction, regardless if the lane change is allowed in this location.
 Can return `None` if the lane does not exist.
     - **Return:** _[carla.Waypoint](#carla.Waypoint)_
 - <a name="carla.Waypoint.get_left_lane"></a>**<font color="#7fb800">get_left_lane</font>**(<font color="#00a6ed">**self**</font>)
-Generates a Waypoint at the center of the left lane based on the direction of the current Waypoint, regardless if the lane change is allowed in this location.
+Generates a Waypoint at the left lane's center based on the waypoint's current direction, regardless if the lane change is allowed in this location.
 Can return `None` if the lane does not exist.
     - **Return:** _[carla.Waypoint](#carla.Waypoint)_
 - <a name="carla.Waypoint.__str__"></a>**<font color="#7fb800">\__str__</font>**(<font color="#00a6ed">**self**</font>)